nicolefinnie/refugeehome_renningen/.docs/about.md

 ## Our disclaimer

-This site is not associated with Stadt Renningen, organizations or with any political parties.
+This site is not associated with Stadt Renningen, any organizations or political parties.